A different lens on relationships…

 Imagine each relationship as a living being in itself.
 Its own entity.

 That’s right Jim Carey!
-Though I’m not metaphysically declaring that relationships are actually alive, but it’s a lens that can give you new insight into your relationships and what they need to thrive.
+I’m not metaphysically declaring that relationships are actually alive, though it’s a lens that can give you new insight into your relationships and what they need to thrive.

 Entertain this with me for a moment.